 eBay has tremendous brand recognition and of course a huge audience.
 If you have an eBay account and are prepared to pack and ship your drone, an eBay listing can be a good idea.
 Be prepared to take a bit of hit if it does sell, however. eBay takes around a 10%-12% cut of your profits.

-With one of the easiest and most streamlined listing services available for used drones and a very focused audience, DroneTrader.com gives you a much higher likelihood of selling your drone than a general classifieds site such as Craigslist or Kijiji.
+With one of the easiest to use ad posting services available and a very targeted audience, DroneTrader.com gives you a much higher likelihood of selling your second hand drone than a general classifieds site such as Craigslist or Kijiji.
 Best of all, it is free to post ads and DroneTrader does not take a commission!
-(DroneTrader has both a US and Canadian site available).
-DroneTrader is also ready to launch a used passenger drone division for when the time comes (it can’t come soon enough!)
+(DroneTrader has both a USA and Canadian site available).

 There are several drone Facebook groups around that allow you to post used equipment.
 A great free listing option, but remember most Facebook groups are private and therefore not indexed by Google (so your ad won’t pop up in Google search results).
 DroneTrader (mentioned above) also offers a private Facebook group where members can post their used equipment for maximum visibility to potential buyers.

 Again, big website with lots of traffic.
 With no way to sort or list via specific drones (eg. DJI Phantom 4) you won’t be able to target a specific audience, but you will have the power of a massive classifieds site behind your listing.

 **Update November 2018: Dronesflip was recently acquired by https://DroneTrader.com and has been merged with their classifieds system** Although Dronesflip claims to be a used drone marketplace it does not appear to be very active any longer.
 It is however free to use and may be worth a shot for some increased exposure.

 A newcomer to the used drone market, DroneFax offers a unique service in that you pack up and ship them your drone, they inspect it, and then sell it for you.
 There is however a $59.95 upfront fee and they do take a hefty 20% commission cut on the final sale.